Nityant17/Cybersec-Stuff/Linux_Luminarium/File_Globbing.md

 - `?`  : Used to shorten the file path, the shell will treat it as "single character wildcard" and try to replace that argument with any files that match the pattern

 **Thought Process:**
-- Need to run the "run" program after entering the "/challenge" directory using `cd` but not using "c" or "l", so use `?` to replace them with a wild character and get the flag.
+- Need to run the "run" program after entering the "/challenge" directory using `cd` but not using "c" or "l", so use `?` to replace them with a wildcard and get the flag.

 **Solution:**
 - Start the challenge, input the command `cd /?ha??enge` to change the directory to "/challenge" while satisfying the conditions and then enter the command `./run` to run the program and get the flag.